tfatykhov/WinkRedNode/README-Bluemix.md

 In the text that follows,
 the string `MyWinkNodeRed` is used as the application name --
-<b>you need to use a different name and change corresponding configuration lines with your name.</b><br>
+<b>you need to use a different name and change corresponding configuration lines with that name.</b><br>
 <b>Keep this in mind as you read the documentation!</b>

 ## Creating the MyWinkNodeRed Application